 Are you looking for a good social anxiety podcast to listen to?
-While I’ve thought about starting a podcast myself (and still might), I’m not sure it would be solely focused on social anxiety.
-And in fact, there aren’t that many podcasts that are just about social anxiety.
+There are many podcasts that focus solely on mental health or anxiety in general.
+But, there are also several podcasts that are just about social anxiety!

 Social Anxiety Solutions

-The Social Anxiety Solutions podcast by Sebastiaan van der Schrier is an interesting look at how the emotional freedom technique (EFT) can be used to help reduce social anxiety.
+The Social Anxiety Solutions podcast by Sebastiaan van der Schrier is an interesting look at how the emotional freedom technique (EFT) can be used to help manage social anxiety.

 Okay Now Breathe